magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Name
 ----

-| We did not write the description to this field.
+| Name of the campaign.